Lunar-Eclipse255/maelstrom/README.md

 1. `init()`:
 * Program Started:
   * Whenever the program starts this will appear as a header in both the error and data logfile
+  * It returns an array of 2 bools.
+The first bool being if the error logfile was succesfully created and the second bool is if the data logfile was succesfully created.

     <img src="docs/assets/program_start.png" width="100"/>
 * PROS Brain Terminal Error Messages: